ctm/mb2-doc/README.md

 ## Tourneys

-Most of the BARGE 2019 and EMBARGO 2020 tournament structures are implemented.
-The ones that aren't require some additional functionality, like lammers.
+All of the EMBARGO 2020 tournament structures and all but three of the BARGE 2019 tournament structures are implemented.
+The three that aren't require some additional functionality.

 `tournament` without an argument lists the tournament structures that are available.
-I won't necessarily be updating this document each time I add a new one, so this may be out of date:

 ```
-Tournaments: barge_nlhe, chowaha, f_cancer, hoe, irish, jof_short_nlo, korean, limit_6, monte, oklahoma,
+Tournaments: barge_nlhe, chowaha, f_cancer, hoe, irish, jof_short_nlo, korean, limit_6, monte, oklahoma, pl_horse,
-six_handed_nlhe, so_mixed_hold_em, tesla, toc
+plo, six_handed_nlhe, so_mixed_hold_em, tesla, toc
 ```

 ## Commands